verylargebox/VLBScrollView/README.md

 # VLBScrollView
 VLBScrollView divides a scrollview in equally sized views, each given an index so that it can be backed by a datasource.

-e.g a horizontal VLBScrollView of 3 with 196px for each view, yields the following:
+e.g a vertical VLBScrollView of 3 with 196px for each view, yields the following:

 <pre>
 320px